mpbron/allib/README.md

 Review methods, which aid in making High-Recall Information Retrieval tasks more efficient.

-© Michiel Bron, 2024 \## Quick tour of Technology-Assisted Review simulation
+© Michiel Bron, 2024

+## Quick tour of Technology-Assisted Review simulation

+### Load dataset

-**Load dataset**: Load the dataset in an environment using Instancelib
+Load the dataset in an `instancelib` environment.

 ``` python
 # Some imports